Shatranj

 How Caruana Qualified for the 2026 Candidates Tournament

-Caruana secured his place in the 2026 Candidates Tournament by winning the 2024 FIDE Grand Prix Circuit, and he did so as the first player to officially qualify for the event.
+Caruana secured his place in the 2026 Candidates Tournament by winning the 2024 FIDE Circuit, and he did so as the first player to officially qualify for the event.
 The FIDE Circuit is a series of elite round-robin and rapid/blitz tournaments spread across the calendar year.
 Points accumulate across events, and the top performers earn Candidates spots.

 Caruana’s consistency across the 2024 circuit was the deciding factor.
 He accumulated enough points early enough in the cycle to lock up qualification before any other player, which is a reflection of how reliably he performs at the top level across multiple formats and venues throughout a season.

-The 2026 Candidates runs from March 28 to April 16 in Cyprus.
+The 2026 Candidates runs from March 29 to April 15 in Cyprus.
 The winner earns the right to challenge world champion Gukesh Dommaraju for the title.
-For Caruana, this is his sixth Candidates appearance, following trips in 2014, 2016, 2018, 2022, and 2024.
+You can follow the Candidates live as rounds progress.
+For Caruana, this is his seventh Candidates appearance, following trips in 2014, 2016, 2018, 2020–21, 2022, 2024, and 2026.

 The 2018 World Chess Championship